frontity/docs/docs/guides/README.md

 *This guide will give through the recommended workflow to work with a Frontity theme os package in a way it can be properly shared with the community.*

-### Javascript & React
+### JavaScript & React

-If you are coming to Frontity from a different background, perhaps from the WordPress/PHP world, you may still not familiar with Javascript or React.
+If you are coming to Frontity from a different background, perhaps from the WordPress/PHP world, you may still not familiar with JavaScript or React.

 We have prepared for you some guides to help get you start working with them: